 - Judgement is required to determine whether the Council can be reasonably assured that the conditions of grant and contribution income received have been met before recognising them as income in the Comprehensive Income and Expenditure Statement.
 Where conditions require specified expenditure to have taken place, the grant monies will not be recognised until this has happened.
 Equally where conditions specify that a grant or contribution must be repaid in the event of non-expenditure, the income is not recognised until the conditions of the grant have been met. - The Council is deemed to control the education services provided under the PFI agreement in the schools and also to control the residual value of the schools at the end of the agreement.
 The accounting policies and PFI schemes and similar contracts have been applied to the Education Village and Harrowgate Hill Primary School which became operational in March 2006 and August 2005 respectively.
 The Education Village transferred to Academy status on 1 April 2012 so has therefore been removed from the Council's Balance Sheet.
-Harrowgate Hill is recognised as Property, Plant and Equipment on the Council's Balance Sheet. - The Council has a 2.91% shareholding in Durham Tees Valley Airport and with the adoption of IFRS 9 Financial Instruments it is now classified at fair value and although the airport has recently been acquired by Goosepool 2019 Ltd which is a subsiduary of the Tees Valley Combined Authority (TVCA), the Council's shareholding is unaffected as is its valuation.
-The new standard sets out that investments in equity should be classified as fair value through profit and - The new standard sets out that investments in equity should be classified as fair value through profit and loss unless there is an irrevocable election to designate the asset as fair value through comprehensive income.
+Harrowgate Hill is recognised as Property, Plant and Equipment on the Council's Balance Sheet. - The Council has a 2.91% shareholding in Teesside International Airport Airport and with the adoption of IFRS 9 Financial Instruments it is now classified at fair value and although the airport has been acquired by Goosepool 2019 Ltd which is a subsiduary of the Tees Valley Combined Authority (TVCA), the Council's shareholding is unaffected as is its valuation. - The new standard sets out that investments in equity should be classified as fair value through profit and loss unless there is an irrevocable election to designate the asset as fair value through comprehensive income.
 The shareholding is a strategic investment and not held for trading and therefore the Council has opted to designate it as fair value through other comprehensive income (FVOCI).
 This means that there would be no impact on the revenue budget and that any gains or losses on the valuation of the shareholding will be transferred to a Financial Instruments Revaluation Reserve.